10 Communication Exercises to Strengthen Your Relationship

 • Read entries together at a designated time.

 Why it works: Writing provides a non-confrontational way to express thoughts and creates an opportunity for deeper reflection.
+Shared journaling also helps partners understand each other's emotions and needs, supporting better communication and emotional connection.

 10. Love Languages Discussion